21-aditya/Glucose-Level-Prediction/README.md

 We have also tried to classify foods as low-GI or high-GI based on subsequent cgm trends after meal intake

+# DATASET
+Name: OhioT1DM Dataset
+It contains 8 weeks worth of data for each of 12 people with type 1 diabetes.
+These people were all on insulin pump therapy with continuous glucose monitoring (CGM).
+They provided blood glucose data, insulin data, self-reported life-event data, and data from physiological fitness bands.
+The dataset includes: a CGM blood glucose level every 5 minutes; blood glucose levels from periodic self-monitoring of blood glucose (finger sticks); insulin doses, both bolus and basal; self-reported meal times with carbohydrate estimates; self-reported times of exercise, sleep, work, stress, and illness; and physiological data from fitness bands.

 # RESULTS
 1. Univariate Time Series Prediction using ARIMA Model
 <table>